2022 SCAVENGER SALE – UPDATED 4/20/2022

 SCAVENGER SALE – CCLBA’S INVOLVEMENT

-The CCLBA participated in the Cook County Scavenger Sale that was conducted in December 2015.
-There were 35,457 parcels offered at the Scavenger Sale, many of which were products of the 2008 financial crisis.
-The Land Bank successfully acquired 7,778 certificates at the Scavenger Sale.
+The CCLBA participated in the 2015, 2017, 2019 and 2022 Cook County Scavenger Sales.
+Many of these parcels were products of the 2008 financial crisis.
+The Land Bank successfully acquired 26,520 tax certificates at the 2015, 2017, and 2019 Scavenger Sales.
 These properties/parcels were selected due to the fact that they were located in our focus communities (an outline of the CCLBA’s focus community strategy can be found here) as well as parcels located in census tracts within our target areas.
-As part of the initial release, the CCLBA has published the first group of 4,437 vacant parcels as of February 1st, 2017.
-Shown to the right is a diagram of what the CCLBA successfully bid on at the Scavenger Sale, and can be found in an interactive format located here.
+Shown to the right is a diagram of what the CCLBA successfully bid on at the 2015 Scavenger Sale, and can be found in an interactive format located here.

 These certificates were under the assumption that these parcels were abandoned, and therefore unoccupied.
 The Land Bank is NOT interested in acquiring parcels that are occupied.